 - To perform any procedure classified as Advanced, a Registered Respiratory Therapist (RRT) must have completed a CRTO approved certification/recertification program within the past two years.
-More information is available in the CRTO's Certification Programs for Advanced Prescribed Procedures below the Dermis PPG. - Graduate Respiratory Therapists (GRTs) and Practical Respiratory Therapists (PRTs) must not perform any procedure classified as Advanced, even if they have successfully completed an approved certification program. - PRTs must not perform any procedure classified as Basis unless they have been granted to do so by the CRTO's Registration Committee (i.e., have specific terms and conditions applied to their certificate of Registration).
+The same condition applies to Members in the Emergency Class, however they require general supervision for all controlled acts.
+More information is available in the CRTO's Certification Programs for Advanced Prescribed Procedures below the Dermis PPG. - Graduate Respiratory Therapists (GRTs) and Practical Respiratory Therapists (PRTs) must not perform any procedure classified as Advanced, even if they have successfully completed an approved certification program. - PRTs must not perform any procedure classified as Basis unless they have been permitted to perform the procedure by the terms and conditions of their certificate of registration (i.e., have specific terms and conditions applied to their certificate of Registration).